Cadillac CTS: Transmissions

 There are manual and automatic transmission choices.
-The manual is a Tremec TR-6060 six-speed transmission with a short-throw shifter, twin disk clutch and dual-mass flywheel.
+The manual is a Tremec TR-6060 six-speed transmission with a short-throw shifter, twin-disk clutch and dual-mass flywheel.
 The 6L90 automatic is a paddle shift conventional (planetary gearing and torque converter-based) automatic six-speed.

 CTS-V sedan

-Production of the CTS-V sedan began in the summer of 2008 in the Lansing, Michigan GM plant.
+Production of the CTS-V sedan began in the summer of 2008 at GM's Lansing Grand River Assembly plant in Lansing, Michigan.
 Total production of the CTS-V for the 2009 model year was approximately 3,500 out of approximately 59,716 CTS model production.
-The 2009 CTS-V has a base price of US$59,995, and was available for purchase as of November 1, 2008.
+The 2009 CTS-V had a base price of US$59,995, and was available for purchase on November 1, 2008.

-Standard features include: leather seats, lateral acceleration gauge, 19-inch aluminum alloy wheels, Michelin Pilot Sport PS2 tires, a built-in 40GB hard drive to store music, and LED flash tracers to tell the driver when to shift.

-Options include polished wheels, sunroof, navigation system and, for the first time, Cadillac offers 14-way adjustable performance Recaro seats.
+Standard features include leather seats, lateral acceleration gauge, 19-inch aluminum alloy wheels, Michelin Pilot Sport PS2 tires, a built-in 40GB hard drive to store music, and LED flash tracers to tell the driver when to shift.
+Options include polished wheels, sunroof, navigation system and, for the first time, 14-way adjustable performance Recaro seats.

 The official 0-60 mph time for the second-generation CTS-V is 3.9 seconds, while the quarter mile is run at 12.0 seconds at 118 mph.
-These numbers were duplicated by Road and Track magazine (0-60 mph in 3.9 seconds for the automatic and 4.1 seconds for the manual).
+These numbers were duplicated by Road & Track magazine (0-60 mph in 3.9 seconds for the automatic and 4.1 seconds for the manual).

-Coinciding with the release of General Motors' Viability Plan, the automaker has disbanded its High Performance Vehicle Operations team, the crew responsible for the line V-series Cadillacs, the Chevrolet Cobalt SS, the HHR SS, and the V8 version of the Colorado.
-According to Vince Muniga, a spokesman for GM, "All high-performance projects are on indefinite hold.
+Coinciding with the release of General Motors' Viability Plan, the automaker disbanded its High Performance Vehicle Operations team, the crew responsible for the V series Cadillacs, the Chevrolet Cobalt SS, the HHR SS, and the V8 version of the Colorado.
+According to GM spokesman Vince Muniga, "All high-performance projects are on indefinite hold.
 The engineers are moving into different areas of the organization, and they will work on Cadillacs, Buicks, Chevrolets and Pontiacs."
-Muniga went on to say that there are no plans for high-performance versions of upcoming plans, but once GM is in a better financial position, the team could be reinstated.
+Muniga went on to say that there were no plans for high-performance versions of upcoming plans, but the team could be reinstated once GM was in a better financial position.

 For the 2010 model year, GM badges were dropped from near the doors, although earlier models still had the badges.